- Prepare your Mac

 - Short introduction to metagenomic sequencing

-- Using a mapping approach to asses the occurence of crassphage in metagenomes
+- Using a mapping approach to assess the occurence of crassphage in metagenomes

 - Working on the University of Chicago’s midway computer cluster

 - Using snakemake to run the analysis steps